Azerbaijan, Baku, Jan.7 / Trend /

 "Negotiations are underway to free the remaining hostages.
 One of the Kyrgyz police officers was beaten, he is now at the hospital and his health state is satisfactory," the administration said.

 Batken Prosecutor's Office filed two criminal cases on hostage-taking and attacks on a military unit.

-As Kyrgyz AKIpress news agency reported earlier, several hundred residents in the Uzbek enclave of Sokh on Sunday attacked a Kyrgyz border guard base in Batken region.
+As Kyrgyz AKIpress news agency reported earlier, several hundred residents in the Uzbek enclave of Sokh on Sunday attacked a Kyrgyz border guard base.

-According to the agency, the incident took place when a large group of residents from the Uzbek village of Khushyar attacked Kyrgyz frontier guards who were erecting supports for electricity transmission lines in Kyrgyzstan's Batken region on Sunday.
+According to the agency, the incident took place when a large group of residents from the Uzbek village of Khushyar attacked Kyrgyz frontier guards who were erecting supports for electricity transmission lines in Kyrgyzstan's Batken region.
 The villagers tried to seize firearms from the frontier guards, injuring some in the process, RIA Novosti reported.